Introduction to Salesforce Flows

 2. Record-Triggered Flow

-Record-Triggered Flow launches when is record is created, updated, or deleted.
-So far, we have used Apex triggers for these automations some of which can now be done using Flows.
+Record-Triggered Flow launches when a record is created, updated, or deleted.
+So far, we have used Apex triggers for this automation, some of which can now be done using Flows.

 3. Scheduled-Triggered Flow

 This flow launches at the specified time and frequency for each record in a batch.
-Traditionally we have met this kind of requirement using Apex batch jobs.
+Traditionally, we have met this kind of requirement by using Apex batch jobs.

 4. Platform Event Flow